arun-mittal/azure-generate-thumbnail-blob-upload-trigger-demo/README.md

 With blob upload triggers you can leverage the advanced capabilities of Azure functions inside of your Azure blob storage.
 A common requirement is to shrink the size of an image after it is uploaded so it can be used in reports or returned to the app in a smaller size to reduce the bandwidth needed.

-This repository contains code to deploy an example of how a blob trigger may be used to process images that are uploaded to a container hosted in an Azure stroage account and saved in another container after processing.
-The diagram below shows the infrastrucutre setup.
+This repository contains code to deploy an example of how a blob trigger may be used to process images that are uploaded to a container hosted in an Azure storage account and saved in another container after processing.
+The diagram below shows the infrastructure setup.

 ![](https://raw.githubusercontent.com/arun-mittal/azure-generate-thumbnail-blob-upload-trigger-demo/master/images/blob-upload-trigger-architecture.jpg)